 Returning Lost Money

-I answered a question on returning lost money on 14 August 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on returning lost money on Philosophy in Action Radio on 14 August 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 If you find money in a house that you've purchased should you return it?
 A man recently found about $45,000 hidden in the house that he'd recently bought.
 (See this article.)
 It was saved up by the prior owner, now dead.
 He returned it to the man's children.
 Should the buyer of the house have returned the money?
 Was he morally or legally obligated to do so?
 If not, was doing so foolish or altruistic?

 My Answer, In Brief: In some such cases, you cannot regard yourself as morally entitled to the money, even if it's legally yours.
 In that case, you should return it, and to fail to do so would be a breech of integrity.

 To save the file to your computer, right-click and save the link above.
 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Support Philosophy in Action

 Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.